auctionlanceplatform/auctodoc/whitepaper/solve-problem.md

 ###### Blockchain secured transactions
 Transactions can easily be traced using the Waves explorer tool.
 This secures the system from misleading fraudulent rating and reviews.

+## OUR CORE SOLUTION MECHANISM

+###### Smart Linkup
+Most clients spend time searching for their choice freelancer based on looks, country and social status; which are easily faked using VPN services.
+We built in a custom freelancer onboarding algorithm, this helps us serve only professional freelancers to clients.

+###### Security
+Our platform is built on top notch web technologies.
+Hosted on secured servers which are capability of scaling on huge platform traffic.
+We use netlify web hosting services alongside security back up service offered by Cloud flare security service.

+###### Smart Payment and Withdrawal
+Prolonged cash out is a huge problem with the current freelance model.
+With the almost transaction speed of Waves blockchain, our system guarantee an almost-instant withdrawal option for freelancers after they delivered job.